AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 </div>

 Using the formula above we compute the average energy a terrain cell is transferring with its neighbors.
-To make things easy, we consider a cell's temperature, the temperature measured at the center of that cell.
+I consider a cell's temperature as the temperature measured at the center of that cell.
-This is then used to compute a cell's new temperature by plugging Q in this equation:
+This energy is used to compute a cell's new temperature by plugging `Q` in this equation:

 <div>
+$$
 T_Final = T_Initial + \dfrac{Q}{m*c}
+$$
 </div>

 We have the final temperature of our terrain cell.